Layla Mattress Review - What Our Sleep Trial Revealed

 Receiving the Box

-We received the mattress in Layla’s well-designed shipping box, which we found to be clean, modern and visually-pleasing.
-Because of this, we found that we were pretty excited to open the box even though we knew what was inside.
+We received the mattress in Layla’s well-designed shipping box, which we found to be clean, modern, and visually-pleasing.
+Because of this, we were pretty excited to open the box.

 The box in which the Layla Mattress Arrived

 We noticed that the box was pretty heavy, which is expected since Layla compresses the mattress down to a small size to fit into the box.

 We suggest using two people to transport it, especially if you need to carry it up a flight of stairs.

 Now, the unboxing – it was a fun experience for us and we think you’ll be surprised if, like us, you’ve never opened a memory foam mattress out of a box.

 The company basically sucks the air out of the mattress to get it to fit in the box, and then they wrap it in plastic.

 When we removed the mattress from the box, it quickly expanded.
 At first, we weren’t exactly sure which side of the mattress we were supposed to use.